Peace through Music International

-The Shropshire Music Foundation is now known as Peace through Music International.
-It is a not-for-profit organization which aims to improve the lives of children in war-torn countries through participation in Music.
+Peace through Music International, formerly known as the Shropshire Music Foundation, is a non-profit organization which aims to improve the lives of children in war-torn countries through participation in music.
 Their mission is to "redress psychosocial trauma, advance emotional health, develop scholastic achievement, foster ethnic tolerance, promote peace, and improve the quality of life for war-affected children and adolescents through the establishment of on-going music education and performance programs."